ezirmusitua/playground/README.md

 Try the plantUML plugin in idea, and exercise for uml drawing

 ### python.http.server
-Learn to user python stand library: http.server in py3.6
+Learn to user python stand library: http.server in py3.6 Include an more flexible HttpServer(encapsulation of original http server)